Make the change with Project Management

 You might think that learning online will mean missing out on the university experience.
 But throughout the last two years, the Covid-19 pandemic resulted in closed university campuses and face-to-face teaching shifting to an online format.
 As a result, many began to question if it offered the same value it once had.

 The evolving expectations from students are also driving demand for something more than a one size fits all approach to education.
 We understand that every student needs a healthy and engaging learning environment suited to their personality and learning style.
-Somewhere where Neurodiversity is celebrated rather than feared so that both introverts and extroverts can thrive.
+It needs to be a place where neurodiversity is celebrated rather than feared so that both introverts and extroverts can thrive.

 There isn’t one ideal personality type for the perfect project manager either.
 However, you will typically see them honing their communication, critical thinking, time management, and organisation skills.
 In addition, many enjoy solving problems and have meticulous attention to detail, while others are happier motivating project teams through innovation, creativity, and spreading positivity.
-But finding the right balance of all these personality traits depending on the situation is the closest you will get to becoming the perfect project manager.
+But finding the right balance of all these personality traits is the closest you will get to succeeding in project management.

 Once again, every project manager will follow their unique path.
-Some will work towards positions such as program or portfolio manager.
-In contrast, others will have their sights on becoming the next head or even director of projects in an organisation to achieve their goal of reaching a six-figure salary.
-There is no ceiling for the ambitious who want to take their career to unlock senior management positions such as a program or IT director or even establish their own management consultancy.
+Some will work towards positions such as program or portfolio manager while others will have their sights set on becoming the next head or even director of projects..
+There is no glass ceiling for the ambitious, and starting a career in project management and climbing up the ranks has never been easier.

-Your journey into project management will begin with a conversation and commitment to getting certified.
-From that moment, you will be faced with many exciting options and the freedom for you to take your career where you want it to go.
-So, what are you waiting for?
-Isn’t it time you Make the Change with project management?
+Your journey into project management will begin with a conversation with our Career Consultants.
+From that moment, you will be faced with many exciting options and the freedom for you to start a career in project management.